tgf-0/skyscan/readme.md

 - Ongoing support and updates of this system is limited* <br><small>*The author has a full-time job, a newborn baby, and is finishing graduate certificate courses.
 What little free time is left will probably be spent actually trying to playing the game.</small>

 ## Installation
+[Here's a quick video walkthrough](https://youtu.be/FotnVAZBSXs), but you'll want to read through the instructions as well.

 ### 1. Install Navigation Receivers
 !["Receiver Config"](img/receiver-config.png)